Dipali127/MediCart_RESTful_API/README.md

 Send a GET request with filter query to Fetch a medicine.

-Below, seller make a GET request to fetch medicine details based on medicineName as filter query.
+Below here, seller make a GET request to fetch medicine details based on medicineName as filter query.

 ````
 Method: GET